Carreau/phd-dissertation/parts/part3.rst

-Due to the scale invariance of the inverse power law found above,  all the approach phases data can be rescaled into a single master-curve.
+Due to the scale invariance of the inverse power law found above,  all the approach phases data can be rescaled into a single master-curve (:num:`Fig #fig-rescale-power-law`).
 This is done by dividing the force by the maximum force :math:`F_{max}` reached during the approach and rescaling the distance by the minimum approach distance from which :math:`\delta` is subtracted.

+.. _fig-rescale-powerlaw:
 .. figure:: /figs/rescaled_powerlaw.png
     :width: 70%